sasa-misia/wav2flac-samples-converter/README.md

 # wav2flac_sample_converter
  Automatic audio converter.
-From wav to flac, for all your directory and subdirectories content
+From wav (or aif) to flac, for all your directory and subdirectories content

 Hello clochard!
 Are you a music producer?